OAGi/Score/docs/user_guide/index.rst

 To disable a user account:

-1. Click the “Admin” menu.
+1. Click the "Admin" menu.

-2. Choose “Accounts” from the drop-down list.
+2. Choose "Accounts" from the drop-down list.

-3. On the “Accounts” page, click the “Login ID” of the user account that you want to disable or re-enable.
+3. On the "Accounts" page, click the "Login ID" of the user account that you want to disable or re-enable.

-4. Click “Disable this account” to disable the log in via this account or “Enable this account” to -enable it.
+4. Click "Disable this account" to disable the log in via this account or "Enable this account" to -enable it.

-The status of a user account (i.e., Enabled or Disabled) is displayed next to each account on the “Accounts” page.
+The status of a user account (i.e., Enabled or Disabled) is displayed next to each account on the "Accounts" page.

 Password Management
 -------------------